kopecmaciej/fox-reader/README.md

 - Volume control and audio processing
 - Raw audio stream handling from Piper TTS

-### Audio Player Support
+### Cli

-The script automatically selects the first available player in this order:

-- mpv (recommended) - Supports speed control and volume adjustment
-- ffplay - Basic playback with volume control
-- sox - Advanced audio processing with tempo adjustment
-- aplay/paplay - Basic audio output

 ## Development Status

-- Audio processor improvements for better voice quality at higher speeds
-- PDF file support (experimental)
+- Improve performance for better user experience on slow PC's
+- (To consider) Experiment with better-quality voices
-- Move to other GUI rust library for better support on Macos/Windows (probably as separate project)
+- (To consider) Move to other GUI rust library for better support on Macos/Windows (probably as separate project)

 ## Contributing